amcginlay/bosh-topics/README.md

 )
 ```

+If you're using a `.env` file, you may choose to paste the above lines into it so the
+credentials are always available.

 Use `env | grep BOSH` to inspect the result of the above.
 Follow the next section to establish BOSH cli connectivity